Shlokatadistance/Estimathon/README.md

 - Once more markets start to open and the filter is exposed to more constituent data, the predictions become more accurate.
 I would compare this to a linear regression approach, where the first predictions would be off as well, but would not improve as much as the Kalman filter once more data is available. ( Though I should put this to the test )

-Small table I generated to calculate the error
+Small table I generated to calculate the error ( because of the absence of correct FX rates, the numbers are a bit off i.e. mean absolute error is ~ 65 million across 30 timestamps.
+This basket would properly bankrupt you if you tried to trade it )

 | Metric | Value |
 |---|---|